 Publish 22 June 2021

 If you hurt yourself and require a physiotherapist, what can you do?
 Chronic patients and those in the hospital with COVID-19 require physiotherapy services.
-Does this valuable service grind to a halt with a pandemic?
+Does this valuable service grind to a halt during a pandemic?

 Physiotherapy via Telehealth